Trinli/ACML-2021-uplift/README.md

 5. Run undersampling experiments by running undersampling_experiments.py with suitable parameters, e.g.: python undersampling_experiments.py ./datasets/criteo-uplift.csv123.pickle.gz cvt 1,600,10
-    (replace '123' with whatever your file is named, '1,600,10' indicates "test k from 1 to 600 with a step of 10").
+    (replace '123' with whatever your file is named, 'cvt' refers to class-variable transformation, '1,600,10' indicates "test k from 1 to 600 with a step of 10").
     Note that the last print section shows the testing set metrics for the best model.
-6. Run isotonic regression experiments.
+6. Run isotonic regression experiments, e.g.:
-   -Tomasz, details please?
+   python isotonic_regression_experiments.py ./dataset/criteo-uplift.csv123.pickle.gz dclr 3
+   (replace '123' with your dataset file, 'dclr' refers to double-classifier with logistic regression, '3' refers to k=3.

+The alternative models for both undersampling and isotonic regression experiments are 'dc' (or 'dclr'): double-classifier with logistic regression 'dcrf': double-classifier with random forest
+'cvt' (or 'cvtlr'): class-variable transformation with logistic regression 'cvtrf': class-variable transformation with random forest

 # CIKM-2020-uplift